Green-Software-Foundation/if/CONTRIBUTING.md

 #### Naming patterns

-Make sure your class/function/variable describes exactly what it does.
+Make sure your `class/function/variable` describes exactly what it does.
 Avoid using shortened words like txt, arr while doing naming decision.
+As a naming pattern `camel case` should be used.

 ```ts
 ❌ const a = "<MOCK_VALUE_HERE>"